orgvue2/orgvue-basic/chapter02/paste_and_merge_data.md

 ![](2-006.pasteoptions.png)

-**If there are multiple properties upon which you can merge your new data into the existing Dataset, you can specify which property through the drop down list**
+**NOTE:** If there are multiple properties upon which you can merge your new data into the existing Dataset, you can specify which property through the drop down list

 5.
 Check new data is merged into the existing Dataset in OrgVue

-**Can’t see the new data in the Worksheet?
+**NOTE:**Can’t see the new data in the Worksheet?
 Open up the Properties Panel in the Side Panel and see that the ‘Hours Worked Per Week’ property has been added to the list.
-Tick it to add it to the current Worksheet View.**
+Tick it to add it to the current Worksheet View.

 ![](2-007.checkdatamerged.png)